2022 AIDR events wrap up

 This year AIDR ran four webinars addressing a diverse range of topics:

-In May, AIDR held the Putting the ‘community in community recovery committee in partnership with Australian Red Cross as part of the Recovery Matters webinar series.
+In May, AIDR held the Putting the ‘community' in community recovery committee webinar in partnership with Australian Red Cross as part of the Recovery Matters webinar series.
 This webinar highlighted different practices and current research into the formation and operation of community recovery committees.
 It featured guest speakers Malcolm Hackett OAM, Dr Kitty Vigo, Dominic Sandilands, and Dr Kate Brady.
 A recording of this webinar is available on the Recovery Matters webinar series page.

 In June, AIDR presented the Let’s think about heat – International Heat Action Day webinar in partnership with Australian Red Cross.
 This year, Red Cross internationally launched Heat Action Day, a campaign to promote action to reduce the impacts of extreme heat.
 The Heat Action Day webinar featured a range of speakers and covered the impacts of extreme heat, how we warn people about heat, how we can reduce the impacts of heat and understanding the mental health impacts of heat.
 A recording of this webinar is available on the Understanding Heatwave page.